gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 - Coordinates are validated using `CoordinateValidator` (latitude: -90 to 90, longitude: -180 to 180)
 - Custom locations are automatically shown in both map and list views for consistency
+- The app checks network connectivity before making network requests using `NetworkReachability`
-- The app handles network errors gracefully with proper error types
+- Network errors are handled with proper error types and localized error messages
 - Full accessibility support with VoiceOver labels, hints, and values
 - JSON supports locations with or without names
 - Map view uses MapKit with efficient annotation handling and accessibility
 - List view uses lazy loading for performance
 - All coordinate formatting centralized in `Place` model for consistency
+- All user-facing strings are localized